BatshevaTavger/PetWellnessHub/README.md

 - Express.js
 - MongoDB
 - HTML/CSS
-- JavaScript
+- typeScript

-## Folder structure

-- /src: contains the source code of the project
-- /public: Contains static files such as HTML, CSS and JavaScript on the client side
-- /models: Contains database models
-- /routes: contains route settings
-- /views: Contains views for the application
+- @material - design library

 ## How to use

-Lay down the reservoir
+Pull the reservoir
 Install dependencies using `npm install`
 Configure the MongoDB connection
 Run the project using `npm run dev`